guden/guden/README.md

 <h1 align="center">Hi 👋, I'm IO.
 Guden</h1>
-<h5 align="left">I am a security researcher, platform engineer (SeIRE) with over ten years' experience working on platform development for large-scale software development, digital transformation, and consulting organisations in EMEA, MENA, and the US.
+<h5 align="left">I am a ML\DL & security researcher, platform engineer (SeIRE) with over ten years' experience working for large-scale software development, digital transformation, and consulting organisations in EMEA, MENA, and the US.
 Furthermore, I am an entrepreneur who enjoys building brands and products for the betterment of society. - In addition to developing startups, I also enjoy studying them.
 <br> <br>
 I am an enthusiastic for improving the efficiency and performance of open source technologies by developing sustainable business models in the cloud environments..</h5>